ianalexmac/exp/notes/test_notes.md

                 suuuper useful when making big changes to models can compare two tables and test for similarities model_depricated =?= model   --->   percent match

+test configurations:
+    can be configured in: .yml file
+                          config file for singular tests
+                          generic test definition in macros or tests/generic dbt_project.yml for project/package level definition

+        severity and threshold
+                failing test can throw warning or error can throw warning until threshold, then error (ex: over 100 failing records)
+                tests:
+                    - not_null:
+                        config:
+                            severity: error
+                            error_if: ">100"

+        where clause
+            under the config block
+            must be in quotes
+            just like SQL
+                        config:
+                            where: "order_date > '2018-03-01'"

+        limit config
+            just like SQL limit
+            good for dev, don't need to know that 10,000 test records failed: 10 will do
+                        config:
+                            limit: 10

+        store failures for tests
+            config:
+                store_failures: True
+                schema: test_failures  (optional, can specify where outputted)

+        store test configurations at the project level dbt_project.yml file

+                    tests:
+                        jaffle_shop:
+                            +severity: warn
+                            +store_failures: true